cwi-swat/recaf/README.md

 The key point is that Recaf transforms code at compile time, applying a predefined set of rewrite rules (no need to hack around it or even to know anything about it).
 The user does not get involved with parsers, language workbenchs and compilers.

 [1] A. Biboudis, P. Inostroza and T. v. d.
-Storm Recaf, [Java Dialects as Libraries](https://biboudis.github.io/papers/recaf-gpce16.pdf), will be presented at the _15th International Conference on Generative Programming: Concepts & Experience_ ([GPCE'16](http://conf.researchr.org/home/gpce-2016)) in Amsterdam.
+Storm, [Recaf: Java Dialects as Libraries](https://biboudis.github.io/papers/recaf-gpce16.pdf), will be presented at the _15th International Conference on Generative Programming: Concepts & Experience_ ([GPCE'16](http://conf.researchr.org/home/gpce-2016)) in Amsterdam.

 ### Getting Started